groman1/rawtui/README.md

 COLORPAIR(pair) : use with wrattr as attribute\
 moveprint(uint16_t y, uint16_t x, char \*string) : move to y,x and print string
 # Notes and limitations
-- RawTUI cant write to locations further than 999, 999
+- RawTUI cant write to locations further than 998, 998
 - For printing formatted text use dprintf(STDOUT_FILENO, **format**) or sprintf text into string and use print(char \*string)
 - You can only create 8 color pairs
-# Known bugs
-- If you start an application using the library while only one line has text, that line won't be cleared
+- For keycodes of key F1-F12, Delete, Insert, Home, End, PageUp/Down, Arrow keys see inesc() function in src/rawtui.c or use example